JointlyTech/cache-candidate-plugin-base/README.md

 ```

 In the example above, we created a plugin named `myPlugin` that logs the payload of each hook.
-The `additionalParameters` argument is an object that can be passed to the cache-candidate when loading the plugin.
+The `additionalParameters` argument is an object that can be passed to the cache-candidate when calling its hooks.

 ```ts
 import { cacheCandidate } from '@jointly/cache-candidate';